 - 2/3 – 3/4 cup buttermilk

-Preheat oven to 500°.
-Grease or line baking sheet.
+- Preheat oven to 500°.
+Grease or line a baking sheet.

-Whisk together flour and salt in a large mixing bowl.
-Add butter and mix using a pastry blender or a fork or two knives.
-For flaky biscuits, mix until butter is the size of small peas.
-For tender biscuits, mix until butter is the size of fine crumbs.
+- Whisk together the flour and salt in a large mixing bowl.
+Add the butter and mix using a pastry blender or a fork or two knives.
+For flaky biscuits, mix until the butter is the size of small peas.
+For tender biscuits, mix until the butter is the size of fine crumbs.

-Transfer dough to a lightly floured surface.
-Knead dough gently 2-3 times until the dough holds together for rolling.
-Roll dough into a circle about 1/2-inch thick.
-Use a 2-inch biscuit cutter to cut dough into rounds.
-Gather dough and re-roll as necessary.
+- Transfer the dough to a lightly floured surface.
+Knead the dough gently 2-3 times until it holds together for rolling.
+Roll the dough into a circle about 1/2-inch thick.
+Use a 2-inch biscuit cutter to cut the dough into rounds.
+Gather the dough and re-roll as necessary.

-Place biscuits on prepared pan.
-For crisper sides, place biscuits an inch apart.
-For softer sides, place biscuits so that they are almost touching.
+- Place the biscuits on prepared pan.
+For crisper sides, place the biscuits an inch apart.
+For softer sides, place the biscuits so that they are almost touching.

 Recipe adapted from White Lily.